Earl's Court: 19th century

+At the beginning of the century, the estate was generating modest rents from farmland and some building leases.

-The original catalyst for development was the ill-fated vanity project by Lord Kensington (died 1852), which consisted of the two-mile conversion of the insanitary Counter's Creek into the Kensington Canal (1826 onwards), followed by its eventual replacement first by "Mr Punch's railway", opened in 1844 and next, by the Metropolitan District Railway in 1865–69, which eventually became London Underground's District Line and was joined after 1907 by the Piccadilly line.
+There were unsuccessful speculative attempts at development in the 1820s, including failed housing development ventures.
+A two-mile conversion of the insanitary Counter's Creek into the Kensington Canal (1826 onwards) didn't attract substantial traffic and was followed by its eventual replacement by "Mr Punch's railway", which ceased operations six months after opening.
+Building resumed slowly in the 1840s.
+By 1852 when Lord Kensington died, development was still confined to the northern part of the estate above Pembroke Road.

 Meanwhile, the congestion apparent in London and Middlesex for burials at the start of the century was causing public concern not least on health grounds.
-In 1837 a decision was made to lay out a new burial ground on the edge of Earl's Court in an outlying area of Brompton.
-The moving spirit behind the project was the engineer, Stephen Geary.
-It was necessary to form a company in order to get parliamentary permission to raise capital for the proposal.
-Securing the land – some 40 acres – from local landowner Lord Kensington and the Equitable Gas Light Company, as well as raising the money, proved an extended challenge.
-After two years the cemetery was duly established by Act of Parliament and laid out in 1839, it opened in 1840, originally as the West of London and Westminster Cemetery.
+Brompton Cemetery was duly established by Act of Parliament, laid out in 1839 and opened in 1840, originally as the West of London and Westminster Cemetery.
 It was consecrated by Charles James Blomfield, Bishop of London, in June 1840, and is now one of Britain's oldest and most distinguished garden cemeteries, served by the adjacent West Brompton station.

+The construction of the Metropolitan District Railway in 1865–69, which eventually became London Underground's District Line and was joined after 1907 by the Piccadilly line in the 1860s, enabled the transformation of Earl's Court from farmland into a Victorian suburb.
 In the quarter century after 1867, Earl's Court was transformed into a loosely populated Middlesex suburb and in the 1890s a more dense parish with 1,200 houses and two churches.

 Eardley Crescent and Kempsford Gardens were built between 1867 and 1873, building began in Earl's Court Square and Longridge Road in 1873, in Nevern Place in 1874, in Trebovir Road and Philbeach Gardens in 1876 and Nevern Square in 1880.
+Gunter estate was developed East of Earl's Court road between 1865 and 1896.

 Earl's Court's only hospital was opened in 1887 on the corner of Old Brompton Road and Finborough Road.
-It was named in honour of Queen Victoria's youngest daughter.
+It was named Princess Beatrice Hospital in honour of Queen Victoria's youngest daughter.
 The hospital closed in 1978.